Texas receives a 'D' grade for its number of preterm births

-KYLE, Texas — A report by March of Dimes gives Texas a "D" grade for its number of preterm births.
-This is just below the grade March of Dimes gave the United States, a "C-".
+KYLE, Texas — A report by March of Dimes gave Texas a "D" grade for its number of preterm births.
+This is just below the grade March of Dimes gave the U.S., a "C-."

 The report said that in 2020, the percentage of babies born early was 10.8%, down slightly from 2019 at 11%.

-Alex Zavala's daughter was one of those babies.
+Alex Zavala's daughter, Emerson, was one of those babies.
 She was born three months before her due date and weighed two pounds and five ounces.

-"She was so tiny and fragile," said Zavala.
+"She was so tiny and fragile," Zavala said.
 "I didn't think she was going to make it."

-After 67 days in the NICU, they were finally able to take Emerson home.
+After 67 days in the NICU, the family was finally able to take Emerson home.

-"It was the happiest day of our lives," said Zavala.
+"It was the happiest day of our lives," Zavala said.
 "But also the most stressful because we no longer had the support of the NICU doctors and the NICU staff.
-A lot of times for NICU dads, stress levels actually go up because now... everybody was relying on me once we came home.
+A lot of times for NICU dads, stress levels actually go up because now ... everybody was relying on me once we came home.
 That's pretty terrifying."

 Thankfully, they were able to adjust and Emerson is now a healthy 9-year-old girl.

-"We believe that the way the care is delivered, as well as access to care... before pregnancy, during pregnancy and immediately after pregnancy," said Dr. Seli.
+"We believe that the way the care is delivered, as well as access to care ... before pregnancy, during pregnancy and immediately after pregnancy [is connected]," Seli said.

-Dr. Seli adds the preterm birth rate among Black women is 41% higher than the rate among all other women.
+Seli added that the preterm birth rate among Black women is 41% higher than the rate among all other women.

 "They may not be receiving the care that they deserve," he said.
 "Both in the delivery aspect and the quality of the care aspect.
 Their underlying cardiovascular issues could be contributing in part, and we believe systematic racism may have a role in this."